jamesnixon197/decorators-in-koa/README.md

 ## Usage

 `decorators-in-koa` makes building controllers and loading their routes a much simpler process.
-If you want an example of how it would work in a real-world scenario check out the `samples` folder (Insert GitHub link).
+If you want an example of how it would work in a real-world scenario check out the `samples` folder [here](https://github.com/jamesnixon197/decorators-in-koa/tree/main/samples/hello-world).

 ### Example Controller

+To define a controller, you need to first define the controller path using

 ```
 import { Context } from 'koa';
 import {